WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 ## Cost considerations

+### Measure before you optimize

+_DynamoDB_ is great.
+It allows you to pull the WCU/RCU information right from the operation you have just performed.
+There is an option within the SDK to get the `ReturnConsumedCapacity`.
+You can then send that information somewhere, maybe to your analytics pipeline, where you would chart the cost of each operation.

 ### Avoid keeping big blobs of data along small, frequently accessed ones in the same item

 Imagine a scenario where you have a table that keeps users profiles.
 The APP that your DDB is for allows the users to upload their photo.